rikksullenberger/mealie-ai/docs/docs/documentation/getting-started/features.md

 ### Creating Recipes

-Mealie offers two main ways to create recipes.
-You can use the integrated recipe-scraper to create recipes from hundreds of websites, or you can create recipes manually using the recipe editor.
+Mealie offers main ways to create recipes.
+You can use the integrated recipe-scraper to create recipes from hundreds of websites, create recipes manually using the recipe editor, or **generate new recipes using AI**.

+### AI Recipe Generation

+Generate complete recipes including ingredients, instructions, and descriptions just by providing a recipe name.
+Perfect for when you have an idea but need the details filled in.

 [Creation Demo](https://demo.mealie.io/g/home/r/create/url){ .md-button .md-button--primary .align-right }